KDE/kde-builder/doc/man-kde-builder.1.md

 to resume from there.

 `--resume`
-This option can be used to run `kdesrc-build` after it has had a build failure.
+This option can be used to run `kde-builder` after it has had a build failure.

 It resumes the build from the module that failed, using the list of